cyberagha0/secure-mqtt-pipeline/week-01/README.md

 | Consumption/Savings Data | 3 | 4 | 2 | Integrity |
 | Leak Detection Alerts | 3 | 4 | 5 | Availability |

-### Interesting Finding
+### Key Finding

 The analysis showed that **Confidentiality is not always the highest priority in cybersecurity**.

-For pressure readings, I rated Integrity as `5` because inaccurate sensor data could cause incorrect decisions or physical damage.
+For pressure and flow readings, I rated **Integrity as 5** because inaccurate sensor data could lead to incorrect decisions or physical damage.

-For emergency shutoff and leak alerts, Availability received a `5` because those capabilities need to remain accessible during an emergency.
+For emergency shutoff and leak detection alerts, **Availability received a 5** because these capabilities need to remain accessible during an emergency.

 Dashboard credentials were different.
-I rated Confidentiality as `5` because stolen privileged credentials could provide an attacker access to the system.
+I rated **Confidentiality as 5** because stolen privileged credentials could provide an attacker with access to the system.

 ---

 ## Attack Mapping

-I then mapped six attack techniques to realistic scenarios within the Grand Marina environment.
+I mapped six attack techniques to scenarios within the Grand Marina environment.

 | Attack | Scenario | CIA Impact |
 |---|---|---|